MicrosoftDocs/msix-docs/msix-src/desktop/managing-your-msix-deployment-mem-adminconsole.md

 ---
-Description: This guide provides instruction on how to create and deploy an MSIX app with Microsoft Endpoint Manager Admin Console
+description: This guide provides instruction on how to create and deploy an MSIX app with Microsoft Endpoint Manager Admin Console
 title: Microsoft Endpoint Manager Admin Console ms.date: 06/17/2019 ms.topic: article